huijing/personal-website-v3/src/content/blog/2019-01-15-nexmo-sms-in-the-browser.md

   const date = new Date();
   const time = date.toLocaleTimeString();

-  addMsg('YOUR_APP_NAME', msg, time, 'messages');
+  addMsg("YOUR_APP_NAME", msg, time, "messages");
-  msgField.value= '';
+  msgField.value = "";
 }
 ```

-What we're doing here is triggering the `send()` function when the user clicks on the *Send* button or the *Enter* key.
+What we're doing here is triggering the `send()` function when the user clicks on the _Send_ button or the _Enter_ key.
 There is also a very rudimentary check on the phone number field, to make sure only digits are entered.
 The message will also be displayed on the browser, like a typical messaging application.

 There is a **lot** more to be done for field validation from a security and UX standpoint which is out of scope for this tutorial, but validation is important and it is always best practice to devote effort and testing to make sure it's done right.